Alexina Graham Shows Off Serious Cleavage In New Instagram Snap

 And now that she has understood the importance of a strong and active social media presence, she is trying her best to be in the limelight as much as possible.
 For the purpose, the model recently took to her Instagram account and treated her 450,000-plus followers to a sultry new photo wherein she is featured wearing nothing but a white bathrobe.

 Striking a pose in front of the mirror to click a selfie, the model tied her bathrobe loosely around her waist to deliberately expose an ample amount of cleavage – a decision that immediately set pulses racing.
-As for her beauty looks, the model wore her beautiful brown tresses down, applied a dark purple shade of lipstick and opted for lots of mascara to pull off a very sexy look.
+As for her beauty looks, the model wore her beautiful brown tresses down, applied a dark purple shade of lipstick, and opted for lots of mascara to pull off a very sexy look.

 Within a day of having been posted, and as of the writing of this piece, the picture amassed more than 28,000 likes and 200 comments wherein fans and followers expressed their admiration for the model’s body in explicit terms.

-Alexina also posted a video wherein she is featured performing some strenuous kick-boxing and cardio exercises.
+Alexina also posted a video in which she is featured performing some strenuous kick-boxing and cardio exercises.
 Wearing a black sports bra and matching gym pants, Alexina tied her hair into a tight ponytail as she threw some powerful jabs at her instructor.
-Within two hours of going live, the video was viewed more than 7,000 times and fans praised the 28-year-old model for her amazingly-fit body and passion for sports.
+Within two hours of going live, the video was viewed more than 7,000 times and fans praised the 28-year-old model for her amazingly fit body and passion for sports.

 View this post on Instagram